 The modern ‘square’ parachute acts like the wing of an airplane.
-It is very manoeuvrable, and provides lift.
-For landing, the suspended skydiver flares the chute to slow down the canopy’s forward speed and to create extra lift, often allowing the student to land standing up on their feet.
-The landing is soft when it is properly performed.
+It is very maneuverable and provides lift.
+For landing, the suspended skydiver flares the chute to slow down the canopy’s forward speed and to create extra lift, allowing a soft and gentle landing.

-Skydive Toronto is accessible via public transit from anyone in the GTA.
+Skydive Toronto is accessible via public transit to anyone in the GTA.
 Click here for instructions.
 Also, check out the schedule at http://www.gotransit.com/publicroot/en/default.aspx.

-Once you arrive at the Churchill station, we can arrange for a vehicle to come and pick you up at no cost.
+Once you arrive at the Churchill/Killarney Beach bus stop, we can arrange for a vehicle to come and pick you up at no cost.